Why choose China?

 Assistants in Shanghai will receive a higher salary (around 13,000RMB) including a living allowance to cover the costs for accommodation, which will not be provided.

 Where can I go?

-For 2018/19, we have placements available in Beijing, Chongqing, Hunan, Jiangsu, Zhejiang and Hebei.
-We expect to have placements available in Shanghai, Guizhou and Guangdong.
+For 2018/19, we expect to have posts available in Beijing, Chongqing, Hunan, Jiangsu, Zhejiang, Hebei, Shanghai, Guizhou and Guangdong.